ibodumas/SWAPI/README.md

 Pulling and working with data from the Star Wars API.

 # To reproduction:
-Kindly install pipenv then while in the project directory run the scripts below in your command line.
+Kindly install pipenv then while in the project directory run the scripts below in your command line.<br />
-<b> pipenv shell <br/>
+pipenv shell <br />
-<b> python3 pull_data.py <br/>
+python3 pull_data.py <br />